jstnstwrt/tensor-flow-investigation/README.md

 All of the packages necessary to use this repository can be found in `requirements.txt` and be installed using
 > ```  pip install -r requirements.txt ```

 If there are any installation issues, see: https://www.tensorflow.org/versions/master/get_started/os_setup.html

+## Main

+The main TensorFlow investigation can be found in the `tf_investigation.ipynb' ipython notebook.